InnoSWP/BS21-07-Customer-Support/README.md

 <img src="Web-design-example.png" alt="drawing" width="300"/>

-When user asks a question in the web application, it is handed to the telegram bot, which
+When user asks a question in the web application, it is handed to the telegram bot, which sends requests for answer to all of volunteers from the list.

 ## How to use